Angelina Jolie Split Reportedly Makes Brad Pitt Drastically Change Movie Plans For Shiloh Jolie-Pitt And Kids

 “It’s temporary while his kids adjust to their new lifestyle,” clarified the insider.

-Angelina Jolie, Brad Pitt Custody Arrangement Sparks Rumors About Kids As Pawns
+Angelina Jolie-Brad Pitt Custody Arrangement Sparks Rumors About Kids As Pawns

 Life & Style alleged that Angelina is “using the kids as pawns against Brad,” quoting an insider’s allegations that Jolie has changed plans.